seetadev/PolyOps/incidentalarmstorage/sushiswap-analytics/sushiswap-analytics-main/README.md

 # SushiSwap Analytics

 SushiSwap Analytics is a progressive web application for the SushiSwap Protocol.
+SushiSwap Analytics is a progressive web application for the SushiSwap Protocol.
+We are extending it with a visualization, tabulation and organization tool namely Socialcalc.

 ## Getting started